NeshHari/XMonad/README.md

 ````

 ## MyLayouts.hs
 Each layout and screen can be customised to your workflow.
-I have included the layouts I use on a daily basis.
+I have included the layouts I use daily.
 I suggest using the "ResizableTall" layout as it permits the modification of window height and width.
 Remember to avoid struts on layouts that are not full screen to prevent docks (i.e., polybar) from overlapping the layouts or vice versa.
-I have added a key bind to manually toggle polybar and struts if you wish to do so.
+I have added a key map to toggle polybar and struts manually if you wish.
 Optionally, you may rename your layouts which will affect how the current layout name is printed in polybar.

 Snippet of key map:
 ```haskell